radar/guides/publishing.md

 RubyGems 2.2.0 and newer support the `allowed_push_host` metadata value to restrict gem pushes to a single host.
-If you are publishing private gems you should set this value to prevent accidental pushes to rubygems.org
+If you are publishing private gems you should set this value to prevent accidental pushes to rubygems.org:

+    Gem::Specification.new 'my_gem', '1.0' do |s|
+      # ...
+      s.metadata['allowed_push_host'] = 'https://gems.my-company.example'
+    end

 See the [Resources](/resources) guide for an up-to-date listing of options for private gem servers.